Developing work skills for people in custody

 Roofing apprenticeship

-Fraser Regional Correctional Centre, Ford Mountain Correctional Centre, North Fraser Pretrial Centre and Okanagan Correctional Centre partner with the Roofing Association of BC to help individuals earn their Level 1 Roofing Apprenticeship and gain meaningful, well-paying employment upon release.
+Fraser Regional Correctional Centre, Ford Mountain Correctional Centre, and North Fraser Pretrial Centre partner with the Roofing Association of BC to help individuals earn their Level 1 Roofing Apprenticeship and gain meaningful, well-paying employment upon release.

 Services for camps, parks and community groups

 Individuals with the appropriate security clearance give back to the community by performing maintenance, path clearing, cleaning and building for parks, municipal and non-profit groups.
-They also help set up festivals and events, such as what occurred in preparation for the 2010 Winter Olympics.
+They can also help set up festivals and events, such as they did at the 2010 Winter Olympics.
 These crews are supervised and undergo strict risk assessments to participate.

 ALLCO fish hatchery